ccoupe/SayoDevice-O2L/README.md

 Is more sophisticated.
 It can detect the insertion and removal of the SayoDevice, attach to it and direct it.
 It could be written in C, Go or Python.
 Currently, Python.
-It is not a full device driver and is started by systemd --user in /etc/xdg/systemd/user
+It is not a full device driver and is started by systemd --user in /etc/xdg/systemd/user.
+This requires the 51-sayodevice.rules file in /etc/udev/rules.d (or possibly /usr/lib/